spatialos/UnrealGDK/docs/setup-and-installing.md

 ## Getting and building the SpatialOS Unreal GDK fork of Unreal Engine

-To use the Unreal GDK, you need to build Unreal Engine 4 from source.
+To use the Unreal GDK, you need to build the SpatialOS fork of Unreal Engine 4 from source.

 ### Getting the Unreal Engine fork source code and Unreal Linux cross-platform support
 1. In a terminal window, clone the [Unreal Engine fork](https://github.com/improbable/UnrealEngine/tree/UnrealEngine419_SpatialGDK) repository and check out the fork by running either: